-Chlorine generators are very useful because they eliminate the need to physically store chlorine products.
+Chlorine generators are very useful because they eliminate the need to physically store chlorine chemical products.
 The generator produces chlorine by utilizing a mixture of sodium chloride salt and water.
-This type of chlorine generation system is one of the first form of alternative pool sanitizer, to be introduced to the swimming pool and spa industry.
+This type of salt water chlorine generation system is one of the first form of alternative pool sanitizer, to be introduced to the swimming pool and spa industry.

-There are currently two known methods used in chlorine generation.
+There are currently two known methods used in swimming pool chlorine generation.
 Both of these methods use electrolysis as their main source of chlorine production.
 Chlorine production in this process, is achieved from the salt (sodium chloride salt) that is added to the pool water.

 As a result, chlorine gas is produced.

 As your pool water passes through the cell of the generator, the electricity is introduced.

 The salt in the water is converted into Hypochlorous acid as it passes through the generator cell.